paulolemus/paulolemus.github.io/essays/greek-guide-to-making-babies.md

 # It is time to punish man and their champion Prometheus

 You are the almighty Zeus!
 No one crosses you, especially Prometheus!
-He just tricked you into accepting a sacrifice of literally just bones from man as his share for all of eternity.
+He just tricked you into accepting a sacrifice of literally just bones from man as your share for all of eternity.
 It's about time to show both Prometheus and man who **The Man** is.
 It is time to make a mortal.

 This mortal shan't be made the traditional way however with the birds and the bees method.
 No no no, this mortal shall be hand crafted especially to play a prominent weakness of man: a weakness to stunning beauty.